yogeshxd/PlayerLog/README.md

 This is a discord bot that keeps a track of every player on your fivem server....
 You might need to do a few tweeks to make it work.

 1. Add a bot token and your discord id in bot.py
+2. Add Channel ID where you want to get logs
-2. After running this bot run IP command to give it your ip
+3. After running this bot run IP command to give it your ip
-3. Your bot will be good to go
+4. Your bot will be good to go

 **THis resp is still under devlopment and some code you might thinkis crap may be used in future**